A number of deadly poisonous species of Amanita

 and the edible Russula brevipes

-differ in that they lack the brownish discolorations and lack the distinctive odor.
+differ in that they lack the brownish discolorations, lack a ring on the stem, and lack the distinctive odor.